-Hukseflux industrial pyranometers and SPD01 both feature an earthing terminal indicated by an earth ground symbol ($\frac{1}{2}$), see the figure below.
+Hukseflux industrial pyranometers and the optional SPD01 both feature an earthing terminal indicated by an earth ground symbol (\pm), see the figure below.
 Both earthing terminals should be connected to protective earth and equipotential bonding should be realised between the earthing terminals of the pyranometers and SPD01.
 Equipotential bonding is required to avoid any significant current flow through the instrument cable shield which may cause the instruments to function unreliably (loss of data) or, eventually, to cause damage.
-Hukseflux industrial pyranometers and SPD01 should be connected to the same earth potential and the resistance between these two connections points should be minimised, but should not exceed 1 Ω (we use 1 Ω as a requirement because this can be measured using common multimeters).
-Proper earthing can only be realised through the earthing terminal and the pyranometer feet or any of the mounting screw holes should be used for earthing the instrument body.
+Hukseflux industrial pyranometers and SPD01 should be connected to the same earth potential and the resistance between these two connections points should be minimised, ideally the resistance should not exceed 1 Ω .
+Proper earthing can only be realised through the earthing terminal.
+The pyranometer feet or any of the mounting screw holes should not be relied on for earthing of the instrument body.

-Figure 5.4.3.1: Hukseflux industrial pyranometers and SPD01 earthing terminal.
+Figure 5.4.3.1: Hukseflux industrial pyranometers earthing terminal.